Do you love us enough to hear our heart?

 7. Stop with the clobber verses

 We've heard it all before.
-Gay Christians have studied those verses as if our lives depended on it.
+Gay Christians have studied the clobber verses as if our lives depended on it, because they do.
 We already know the context of those verses better than most preachers.
 We also know the original Hebrew and Greek words and what they meant in Bible times.

 9. Hone your listening skills